 - We believe that all the redeemed, once saved, are kept by God’s power and are secure in Christ forever (John 6:37-40; 10:27-30; Rom 8:1, 38-39; 1 Pet 1:5; Jude 24).

 - We believe that it is the privilege of all who are born again to rejoice in the assurance of their salvation through the testimony of God’s Word (Rom 8:16; 1 John 5:13).
 We also believe that Christian liberty should never serve as an occasion to the flesh (Gal 5:13).

 - We believe that the Scriptures disclose several aspects of sanctification.
-In addition to God’s work of bringing a sinner to Christ, he is set apart to God.
-This is positional sanctification and refers to his standing.
-He then undergoes a process whereby the Holy Spirit quickens his affections, desires, and attitudes, enabling him to respond in faith to live a life of victory over sin.
-This is progressive sanctification and refers to his state (2 Cor 3:18; 7:1; Gal 5:16-25; Eph 4:22-29; 5:25-27; Col 3:10).
-Someday his standing and his state will be brought into perfect accord.
+In addition to God’s work of bringing a sinner to Christ, we are set apart to God.
+This is positional sanctification and refers to our standing.
+We then undergo a process whereby the Holy Spirit quickens our affections, desires, and attitudes, enabling us to respond in faith to live a life of victory over sin.
+This is progressive sanctification and refers to our state (2 Cor 3:18; 7:1; Gal 5:16-25; Eph 4:22-29; 5:25-27; Col 3:10).
+Someday our standing and our state will be brought into perfect accord.
 This is prospective, or ultimate sanctification (1 Thess 5:23; 1 John 3:2).

 8.9 The Church